anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 According to {{RFC8995}} Section 5.9.4, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
 Based on the failure case the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
 In this case the registrar MUST revoke the certificate.
+An example case for the registrar revoking the issued LDevID for the pledge is when the pledge was not able to verify the received LDevID certificate and therefore did send a 406 (Not Acceptable) response.
+In this case the registrar may revoke the LDevID certificate as the pledge did no accepted it for installation.

 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
 Within the server log the registrar SHOULD capture this telemetry information.